daviddoellstedt/cpp_chess_engine/README.md

 * venus_chess : The executable.

 # Design Details
 Game state is represented with bitboards (64-bit integers).
 Each bit represents a square on the chess board.
 12 bitboards are used to fully represent the game, 1 bitboard per piece type per color.
 Move generation is accomplished using bitwise operations and [magic bitboards](https://www.chessprogramming.org/Magic_Bitboards).
 The AI agent uses the minimax algorithm with alpha/beta pruning to search deep in the game tree and select the best move.
-The evaluation function is currently pretty naive, only based on material.
-The AI is able to look about 8 to 12 moves in the future, depending on the branching factor of the current game state.
+The evaluation function is fairly barebones, only based on material and position.
+The AI is able to look around 8 moves in the future, depending on the branching factor of the current game state.
 Tested on an Apple M1 chip, single threaded, performance details below:

 |                                                 | NPS (nodes per second)|
 | ------------------------------------------------|:---------------------:|